IDC Smart Cities North America Awards

 Civic Engagement (e.g Participatory budgeting, City Portals, 311 apps, self-service innovations)

 Data-Driven Policing (e.g. Real-time Crime Centers, Officer Wearables, Video Analytics)

-Digital Equity and Accessibility (e.g. Public WiFi, Accessibility Services)
+Digital Equity and Accessibility (e.g. Public WiFi, Accessibility Services, Translation services)

 Education (e.g. Smart Campus, Smart Classrooms, Virtual Offerings, Online and Remote Services)